 Collaborating Satellite Missions

-Here are five opportunities to take part in GLOBE Campaigns related to NASA Missions: Geostationary Operational Environmental Satellites – R Series (GOES-R), Soil Moisture Active Passive Mission (SMAP), Global Precipitation Measurement (GPM), CloudSat and CALIPSO.
+Take part in GLOBE Campaigns related to NASA Missions: Geostationary Operational Environmental Satellites – R Series (GOES-R), Soil Moisture Active Passive Mission (SMAP), Global Precipitation Measurement (GPM), CloudSat and CALIPSO.

 A summary document of GLOBE Schools and NASA Satellite missions is available for download.